caoqi95/CV_Learning/README.md

  - 04 - UM-AUM: implement and compare Unsharp Masking and Adaptive Unsharp Masking algorithms.

 ### 「3D Vision」 Course projects
+including some projects in the "3D Vision" course.

 + 01 - De-noising: Using ROF(Rudin-Osher-Fatemi) algorithm and Chambolle's method to solve the de-noising task.
 + 02 - Panorama: Using SIFT, homography, Ransac algorithms to synthesis three images and get a panorama image.